svgsponer/seqlgbm/README.md

 cmake -build .
 ```
 This should produce the `seqlr` within the bin `build/bin` directory.
+Either call it with the full path or add it to your `$PATH`.
 For further configuration it's best to use `ccmake`, which provides a
 interface to tune the compilation options.

 ## Run